 Implication – The explanation after each phrase below will be important to understand.
-If the description of how each phrase can be a part of manipulative repentance does not fit a given use of that phrase, it should not be considered manipulative.
+If the description of how each phrase can be a part of false repentance does not fit a given use of that phrase, it should not be considered manipulative.

 Manipulation does not require “malice aforethought” or intellectual cunning.
 From my experience in counseling, most people who are using remorse to gain an advantage or avoid responsibility are not aware, in the moment, of what they’re doing.
 They just want to escape the discomfort of the moment.
 This driving desire (i.e., to escape) shapes the way they define words and frame questions.

 In reality, that is what manipulation is: Manipulation is defining words and framing questions (by verbiage or emotions) in such a way that makes a healthy response from the other person seem selfish, mean or unreasonable.

 Your expectations that I responded decently are unreasonable.
 You are holding me to a perfectionistic standard.
 In order to avoid being confronted by you, I would have to be perfect.
 You should feel bad for being judgmental and harsh instead of asking me to seek restoration for what I did.

 “I’ve never pretended to be someone I’m not.”